Coronavirus (COVID-19) Tax Relief

-Effective immediately, all Offer applications must be received on the Form 656 with a revision date on or after August 14, 2019.
+All Offer applications must be received on the Form 656 with a revision date of April 27, 2020.
 The updated Form 656 includes new low-income certification guidelines and instructions.

 An offer in compromise allows you to settle your tax debt for less than the full amount you owe.
 It may be a legitimate option if you can't pay your full tax liability, or doing so creates a financial hardship.
 We consider your unique set of facts and circumstances: